scaedufax/pythonbody/README.md

 ## Using pythonbody

-As already mentioned, pythonbody is not very well documented. have a look at the examples folder, that might give you a hints on how to use this package.
+As already mentioned, pythonbody is not very well documented. have a look at the examples folder, that might give you a hint on how to use this package.